AusPrinzip/steem_trx_finder/README.md

 ## Use

-STEEM rpc-api does provide only a *pseudo-transaction* object at get_account_history request.
+STEEM rpc-api at `get_account_history` does provide only a *pseudo-transaction* object.
 This is the form of the returned object:
 ```
 [
   31896,